+Date: December 14, 2020

-Date: December 12, 2018 TO: SUBJECT: Parents of Students Attending The Rice School/La Escuela Rice Explanation and Description of Assessments explanation of the nt Succeeds Act (ESSA) requires all Title I schools to provide to parents a description and forms of academic assessment used to measure student progress.
-Below are various HISD and its schools use throughout the year.
-In addition, local assessments that are used at
+TO: Parents of Students Attending Cage Elementary/Project Chrysalis Middle School SUBJECT: Explanation and Description of Assessments

+The Every Student Succeeds Act (ESSA) requires all Title I schools to provide to parents a description and explanation of the forms of academic assessment used to measure student progress.
+Below are various assessments that HISD and its schools use throughout the year.
+In addition, local assessments that are used at Cage Elementary/Project Chrysalis to measure student progress are also included at the end of this letter.